 The Key to Self-Confidence: Use Science to Channel Anxiety into Success

-Ever feel anxious around your boss?
-Afraid you’ll never lose the weight you’ve gained over the last few years?
+Self confidence isn’t always easy to feel.
+Who hasn’t felt anxious around their boss?
+Afraid they’ll never lose the weight they’ve gained over the last few years?
 Do you tend to push aside any positive feedback, and focus only on the negative?
 Guess what?
 You’re not alone.
 One of the most frequently discussed topics in my therapy sessions is anxiety, especially in relation to lack of self-confidence.

 This process will take training because our brains are hardwired to store negative experiences more so than positive ones.
 Initially, this might sound like an uphill battle.
 You might wonder: How can I turn anxiety into a positive force, when my brain inevitably wants to focus on the negative?
 In psychology, we call this the negativity bias, whereby our brain’s amygdala “uses about two-thirds of its neurons to look for bad news – it’s primed to go negative,” according to Rick Hanson, Ph.D., prominent neuropsychologist and author of several books including Hardwired for Happiness.